microse-rpc/microse-swoole/api.md

 ## ModuleProxy

-This class used to create proxy when accessing a module, it has the following properties and methods:
+This class is used to create proxy when accessing a module, it has the following properties and methods:

 - `string $name`: The name (with namespace, in dot `.` syntax) of the module.